 - Advanced configuration for power-users is a little limited

-BEST FOR TURKEY:ExpressVPN is our #1 choice.
-It has fast speeds for torrenting and streaming, great content unblocking capabilities and class leading security features.
-Works with services blocked in Turkey including Skype and Twitter.
-Includes a 30 day money back guarantee, so you can try it risk free.
+GREAT UNBLOCKER:ExpressVPN has solid speeds for torrenting and streaming, great online content unblocking capabilities, and advanced security features.
+It works with services blocked in Turkey including Skype and Twitter.
+Includes a 30-day money-back guarantee.

 Read our full review of ExpressVPN here.